-Rob smiles, and says, “So you’re establishing a forward supply base!
+Rob smiles as he says, “So you’re establishing a forward supply base!
 That makes sense.
 Also, we’ll be better armed than we are now.
 Good!”

 When Don returns with Case, the family wagon, and a dozen wooden shovels the women stand guard while we men get busy moving the black sand from the stream bank into the back of the wagon.
 Once it’s as full as Case is prepared to allow we toss the shovels on the wagon, have a quick dip in the stream to wash off the sweat and dirt, get dressed, and go back to their father’s smithy.

-Case parks the wagon beside a bunch of large barrels, then we get busy shovelling the sand near the end of the wagon into barrels.
+Case parks the wagon beside a bunch of large barrels then we get busy shovelling the sand near the end of the wagon into barrels.
 When we clear enough of the sand Case removes the back boards to make it easier for us to push sand into the barrels standing on the ground at the end of the wagon.
 While we work the men keep bringing barrels into the smithy from a nearby cooper’s yard.
 We end up with twenty-five three foot high barrels of sand.
-Five are left here, and the rest are loaded onto the wagon.
-I lead my crew to the market to get lunch before going to collect the glaze when Case and Don leave to take the sand to D Smithy.
+Five are left here and the rest are loaded onto the wagon.
+When Case and Don leave to take the sand to D Smithy I lead my crew to the market to get lunch before going to collect the glaze.

 At the glaze store the man has it ready, so I pay him what’s due.
 We leave with five one foot sized barrels of the glaze mix, four brushes, and the instructions on how to mix the glaze with water before we apply it.

 We return to the smithy to find the oven builder is waiting for me to look at the work she’s done.
-The lower chamber is done, and long stones with slits between them are laid to place the main fire on.
+The lower chamber is done and long stones with slits between them are laid to place the main fire on.
 The stones go from one side to the other.
 It’s well built.
-I smile, and nod yes.
+I smile as I nod yes.
 She starts work on the walls of the fire chamber.

 The lady building the oven is finished before Doug has the grill ready for me.
 While I wait I often check the steel in the forge, skim off impure metal, then add more sand plus some ground charcoal powder.
 Everyone is interested in the work I do at the forge.
 While that’s happening Kira is readying some of the glaze mix to coat the ash chamber.

-When the grill is ready I place the steel rods across the top of the oven, and hang the hooks from it while Kira brushes the glaze mix over the walls and top of the ash chamber.
+When the grill is ready I place the steel rods across the top of the oven and hang the hooks from it while Kira brushes the glaze mix over the walls and top of the ash chamber.
 She also applies glaze to the insides of the slits between the chambers.
-As soon as she finishes applying the glaze the grill is slipped in, and placed on the end of the hooks.
-Firewood is placed on the grill, and hot coals from the kitchen are added to start the fire on the grill.
-The door for the main chamber is big enough to cover what’s left of the fire chamber, because it’s already curving in, so I put the door on there with a small crack to let smoke out while keeping most of the heat in.
+As soon as she finishes applying the glaze the grill is slipped in and placed on the end of the hooks.
+Firewood is placed on the grill and hot coals from the forge are added to start the fire on the grill.
+The door for the main chamber is big enough to cover what’s left of the fire chamber because it’s already curving in, so I put the door on there with a small crack to let smoke out while keeping most of the heat in.
 Once the fire is going well most of the entrance is covered with bricks to reduce the loss of heat while still allowing some air in.

 Everyone is watching us very closely while they take note of it all so they can do it for themselves later, when they want to do it again.

-I grin while saying, “White reflects heat more than any other colour, and the gloss finish also reflects the heat than the matt.
+I grin and say, “White reflects heat more than any other colour, and the gloss finish also reflects more heat than the matt.
 Is it fully baked?”